Dynamics Groups of Asynchronous Cellular Automata

+We say that a finite asynchronous cellular automaton (or more generally, any sequential dynamical system) is $\pi$-independent if its set of periodic points are independent of the order that the local functions are applied.
+In this case, the local functions permute the periodic points, and these permutations generate the \emph{dynamics group}.
+We have previously shown that exactly $104$ of the possible $2^{2^3}=256$ cellular automaton rules are $\pi$-independent.
+In this article, we classify the periodic states of these systems and describe their dynamics groups, which are quotients of Coxeter groups.
+The dynamics groups provide information about permissible dynamics as a function of update sequence and, as such, connect discrete dynamical systems, group theory, and algebraic combinatorics in a new and interesting way.
+We conclude with a discussion of numerous open problems and directions for future research.

-\keywords{Sequential dynamical systems, cellular automata, update order, dynamics groups, Coxeter groups, periodic points, Fibonacci numbers, Lucas Numbers}
+\keywords{Sequential dynamical systems, cellular automata, update order, dynamics groups, Coxeter groups, periodic points, Fibonacci numbers, Lucas numbers}

-\subjclass[2000]{37B15,20F55,05A15}
+\subjclass[2010]{37B15,20F55,05A15}

-A cellular automaton, or \ca, is a classical discrete dynamical system defined over a regular grid of cells.
+A cellular automaton, or \ca, is a classical discrete dynamical system defined over a regular grid of cells, such as the lattice $\Z^d$, or $\Z_n^d$ in the finite case.
 Every cell takes on one of a finite number of states and has an update rule that only depends on its state and the states of its neighbors.
-At every discrete time step, the update rules are simultaneously applied.
-More recent work has investigated \emph{sequential dynamical systems} defined over arbitrary finite graphs where the update rules are applied asynchronously.
+Traditionally, at every discrete time step, the update rules are simultaneously applied.
+In this article we study finite cellular automata whose update rules are applied asynchronously.

+More recent work has investigated \emph{sequential dynamical systems} (\sdss) defined over arbitrary finite graphs where the update rules are applied asynchronously.
 (See \cite{Mortveit:07} for a detailed bibliography.)
-The special case where $Y$ is a circular graph, there are only two vertex states, and the update rules are all the same is the class of elementary {\em asynchronous cellular automata} or \acas.
-There are $256$ possible update rules.
-In an earlier article (\cite{Macauley:08a}) we proved that exactly $104$ of these give rise to an \aca whose periodic states are independent of the update order, a property independent of the size of the underlying graph.
-In this article we describe the periodic states and the dynamics group for each $\omega$-independent \aca identified in \cite{Macauley:08a}.
+The asynchronous systems in this paper can be viewed as either a special type of an \sds or as a modified version of a classical elementary \ca. The base graph is the circle graph $\Circ_n$, there are only two vertex states ($0$ and $1$), and the local update rules are all the same.
+There are $2^{2^3}=256$ possible update rules, and in an earlier article (\cite{Macauley:08a}) we proved that exactly $104$ of these give rise to an \aca whose periodic states are independent of the update order, a property independent of the size of the underlying graph.
+In this article we describe the periodic states and the dynamics group for each of these $104$ rules.